Sandra Banner Student Award for Leadership

 To encourage the development of future leaders in medicine

 The Canadian Resident Matching Service (CaRMS) was established in 1969 to provide a transparent and fair process to match medical trainees with residency positions throughout Canada.
-CaRMS has earned international recognition for the high standards of its SBSAL application form programs and services.
+CaRMS has earned international recognition for the high standards of its programs and services.

-The purpose of this annual award is to encourage the development of future leaders in medicine, through public recognition and financial support of one undergraduate and one postgraduate medical trainees who have demonstrated interest in/aptitude for leadership.
+The purpose of these annual awards is to encourage the development of future leaders in medicine, through public recognition and financial support of one undergraduate and one postgraduate medical trainee who has demonstrated interest in/aptitude for leadership.

-This award is accompanied by funding to support learners’ proposed leadership activities, e.g., leadership conferences (including registration, travel and accommodation), formal leadership education at an accredited educational institution, or for a leadership elective (with defined leadership development goals).
+Each award is accompanied by up to $3,000 in funding to support learners’ proposed leadership activities, e.g., leadership conferences (including registration, travel and accommodation), formal leadership education at an accredited educational institution, or for a leadership elective (with defined leadership development goals).

-The award is presented each year at the annual CaRMS Forum or at another suitable time/location as determined by the Awards Committee.
+The awards are presented each year at the annual CaRMS Forum or at another suitable time/location as determined by the Awards Committee.